 16. Use LiveChat on important pages of your website

-LiveChat’s been around for a long time, but it’s only recently when marketers are starting to see that true potential of this software, especially when it comes to generating leads and sales conversion.
+LiveChat’s been around for a long time, but it’s only recently when marketers are starting to see the true potential of this software, especially when it comes to generating leads and sales conversion.

 LiveChat was instrumental in helping Hygenia increase the number of inbound leads they generated by 38%.
 Since LiveChat allows one customer representative the ability to conduct up to four conversations at the same time, Hygenia was able to address more visitors while reducing the amount of time each potential lead had to wait for someone to respond.
 This quick response rate allowed Hygenia’s customer reps to engage with visitors while they’re still very much interested, making it easier for them to convert them into leads.